tommykwok722/-Onitama-Board-Game/Part 2: AI vs AI/README_Part_2.md

 5. If there is no valid move, `moveFrom` and `moveTo` should be 'XX'.

 ## Sample Output
-To determine the AI is good or not, the scripts `AITest1.m`, `AITest2.m` and `AITest3.m` contain data for different test cases to test the AI `AI1155126361.m`.
+To determine the AI is good or not, the scripts `AITest1.m`, `AITest2.m` and `AITest3.m` contain data for different test cases to test the AI `AI1155126361.m` on whether the AI can return valid or winning moves.
 There are 3 samples to test the AI, each sample has different scenarios and different output.

 ## Design of my AI
 It is difficult to design a good AI.
 The AI program designed by me is obviously not the best and might contain errors.
 However, it is a good experience and practice for me to understand how computer programs and AI behave based on different conditions and scenarios.